 CALF CLUB DAY

-This will be held on October 27th, which is a Saturday and is treated as a school day.
+This will be held on October 29th, which is a Saturday and is treated as a school day.
 All the children are expected to attend and take as full a part as possible on this enjoyable day.
 We are allowed to close a day earlier at the end of the year in lieu of this day.
-Children are involved in preparing and exhibiting indoor entries that they have created at school, and also the rearing of a calf, lamb or goat for the outdoor judging on aspects of grooming, leading and calling.
+Children are involved in preparing and exhibiting indoor entries that they have created at school, and also the rearing of a calf, lamb, goat or chicken for the outdoor judging on aspects of grooming, leading and calling.

 CONTACT WITH SCHOOL